 By using an entirely new abstract strategy for his proof, Hilbert established that the theorem was true for an arbitrary number of variables: a major advance in algebraic number theory.

-Why Hilbert is influential in Mathematics?
+Why is Hilbert influential in Mathematics?

 Secondly, Hilbert’s 1899 work ‘Foundations of Geometry’ introduced entirely new axioms of geometry, replacing those of Euclid’s which had been used for over 2,000 years, thus unifying two-dimensional and three-dimensional geometry into one system.